"The true meaning of life is to plant trees under whose shade you do not expect to sit." Nelson Henderson

 If you are interested in AASECT supervision for sex therapy, please review the criteria through this link: https://www.aasect.org/aasect-certified-sex-therapist-0

-If you plan to pursue certification and are looking for a supervisor, please contact me at email@example.com or (210) 831-1905.
+If you plan to pursue certification and are looking for a supervisor, please contact me at firstname.lastname@example.org or (210) 831-1905.
 We can set up a phone call to determine the fit for the supervision process.
+I realize that my supervision style is not everyone's cup of tea and there are areas of sexuality that I do not have experience with.

 I am honored to have had a role in supervising the following AASECT Certified Sex Therapists.
 Potential supervisees are welcome to contact any of these individuals for feedback on my supervision style.